 Based on the above definitions, observe that

-Compared to the perturbed iterate recursion that we analyzed earlier for the noiseless and i.i.d. observation models, notice that the above perturbed iterate recursion has an additional projection error term $e_{p,t}$.
-Subtracting $\theta^*$ from each side of Eq.~\eqref{eqn:proj_perturb} and then squaring both sides, we obtain:
+Subtracting $\theta^*$ from each side of~\eqref{eqn:proj_perturb} and then squaring both sides, we obtain:

-Bounding each of the terms $\mc{C}_1 - \mc{C}_4$ requires a treatment different from what we have seen so far.
-In what follows, we outline the key steps of our proof.
+In what follows, we outline the key steps of our proof that involve bounding each of the terms $\mc{C}_1 - \mc{C}_4$.

-$\bullet$ \textbf{Step 1.} As mentioned earlier in the paper, the dynamics of the perturbed iterate $\tilde{\theta}_t$, the Markov data tuple $X_t$, the memory variable $e_{t-1}$, and the projection error $e_{p,t}$ are all closely coupled.
+$\bullet$ \textbf{Step 1.} The dynamics of the model parameter $\theta_t$, the Markov variable $X_t$, the memory variable $e_t$, and the projection error $e_{p,t}$ are all closely coupled, leading to a dynamical system far more complex than the standard \texttt{TD}(0) system.
 To start unravelling this complex dynamical system, our key strategy is to \textit{disentangle the memory variable and the projection error from the perturbed iterate and the Markov data tuple}.
-To do so, we derive uniform bounds on $e_{t}, h_t$, and $e_{p,t}$.
+To do so, we derive uniform bounds on $e_{t}, h_t$, and $e_{p,t}$ by exploiting the contraction property in~\eqref{eqn:compressor}.
 This is achieved in Lemma \ref{lemma:uniform}.

 $\bullet$ \textbf{Step 2.} Using the uniform bounds from the previous step in tandem with properties of the Euclidean projection operator, we control terms $\mc{C}_2-\mc{C}_4$ in Lemma \ref{lemma:C3bnd}.